 Attorney Richard Samdperil

-Attorney Richard Samdperil has been trying cases in New Hampshire courts for over 20 years.
+Attorney Richard Samdperil has been trying cases in New Hampshire courts for more than 25 years.

 He has tried and won cases in almost every court in southern New Hampshire, and has briefed and argued dozens of cases at the New Hampshire Supreme Court.

 Richard's practice includes criminal defense, DUI defense, appellate litigation, and certain civil and personal injury litigation.
 Richard's clients come from all different backgrounds, and include students, professionals, craftsmen, laborers, and business owners.

 Richard Samdperil graduated from Lake Forest College in 1990, and Northeastern University School of Law in 1994.

 In 1995, after spending a year working in Georgia, Richard returned to New England, and has been working as a trial and appellate lawyer in the New Hampshire courts ever since.

 Over the past three decades, Richard Samdperil has represented clients in some of New Hampshire's most serious criminal cases.
 He has tried and won cases in the circuit and superior courts of Cheshire, Sullivan, Hillsborough, Grafton, Rockingham, and Strafford counties.
 He estimates that he has tried close to 200 cases before either a judge or jury.
 He has also represented businesses, business owners, and government entities in civil matters.

 Prior to entering private practice in 2006, Richard spent 11 years with the New Hampshire Public Defender program as a trial attorney in four different counties, and from 1999-2000 managed the Manchester office, the state's largest public defender office.